Dance Classes in Bellevue

 Salsa is a spicy nightclub favorite that combines traditional Latin steps with improvised movements.
 It’s a sexy evolution of the Cha-Cha and Mambo.

 The high energy and soul of Brazil is encapsulated in the Samba.
 It was on full display during the 2016 Rio de Janeiro Olympics opening ceremonies, and its many regional variants can be seen at the yearly Carnival (Carnaval do Brasil).
 This is a sexy dance that attracts confidence.
 And even if you don’t come with confidence, you’ll certainly leave with some.

 “Swing” can include styles like the Lindy Hop, Balboa, and the Charleston.
 The essential character is jazzy and vigorous.
 No matter the style or speed it’s danced at, swing dancing is contagiously fun.

 The tango is yearning and intricate, danced in an embrace.
-Danced best to sultry or emotional music with a strong beat, this tango is all about partner dynamics.
+Danced best to sultry or emotional music with a strong beat, both Argentine and ballroom Tango are all about partner dynamics.
 Partners must learn to be sensitive to each other’s steps.
 Improvisation.
 Emotion.
 Unspoken communication.
 These are the characteristics that bring a tango to life.